 The fourth-ever presidential elections in Afghanistan’s history were held on 28 September 2019.
 Afghanistan’s election commission has announced that about 1.7 million Afghans cast their ballots at 85% of polling stations across the country, and it is estimated that ballots from the remaining 3,900 stations will increase the turnout to 1.9 million.
 Those numbers may decrease as the vetting process gets underway to discard fraudulent ballots and duplicate voter biometric data.
 The low turnout was confirmed by election observers and most other sources reporting from around the country.

-Second, the delay of the provincial or district councils election also contributed to the low turnout.
+Second, the delay of the provincial or district councils’ elections also contributed to the low turnout.

 In the third-ever presidential elections in Afghanistan’s history in 2014, Abdullah Abdullah and Mohammad Ashraf Ghani were the front-runners, and indeed the results of the first round of the election had Abdullah in the lead and Ghani behind him.
 However, since neither candidate could secure a majority, the election went into a runoff which became controversial due to widespread allegations of ‘industrial scale’ fraud.
 As a result, John Kerry, then United States Secretary of State, mediated the negotiations between the two final candidates.
 The United States mediation resulted in a power-sharing agreement between the two leading candidates, where Abdullah compromised to settle for the position of Chief Executive and Ghani became President.

 The 2019 presidential election remains a serious matter not only for Afghanistan but also for the international community.
-There should be maximum emphasize on a transparent, accountable and credible process.
+There should be a maximum emphasis on a transparent, accountable and credible process.
 It is crucial to avoid political deadlock and crisis of the sort that afflicted the 2014 presidential election.

 The Afghan election commissions should work independently and must be transparent and accountable to the people of Afghanistan.
 They should review votes and process complaints, concerns and allegations of fraud from across the country.
 They must adhere to the electoral regulation that only those ballots where voter identity has been verified through the biometric system should be validated.
 Fraudulent ballots and duplicate data need to be weeded out and only the votes during the hours when the polling stations were supposed to be open must be accepted.
 The willingness and ability of the election commissions to do their work independently and transparently will increase public confidence in the credibility of the election results.